Rigidly-rotating scalar fields: between real divergence and imaginary fractalization: Imaginary rotation and statistics

 where the ninionic parameter $\xi_m = \chi m \equiv \beta \Omega_I m$ is expressed via the angular momentum $m$ and the statistical angle~\eq{eq_chi}.
 The energy spectrum in the statistical sum~\eq{eq_E_large_ring_Omega_I},

 corresponds to the laboratory frame.
-In the thermodynamic limit, $R \to \infty$, the energy gaps of the discrete spectrum~\eq{eq_lab_energy} shrink, the variable $m/R$ becomes the continuum momentum $k$, and the sum in Eq.~\eq{eq_E_large_ring_Omega_I} reduces to an integral thus bringing the gap between the exotic~\eq{eq_E_large_ring_0} and standard~\eq{eq_E_large_ring_0} statistical sums in the thermodynamic limit.
+In the thermodynamic limit, $R \to \infty$, the energy gaps of the discrete spectrum~\eq{eq_lab_energy} shrink, the variable $m/R$ becomes the continuum momentum $k$, and the sum in Eq.~\eq{eq_E_large_ring_Omega_I} reduces to an integral thus bridging the gap between the exotic~\eq{eq_E_large_ring_Omega_I} and standard~\eq{eq_E_large_ring_0} statistical sums in the thermodynamic limit.

 However, the presence of the imaginary rotation $\Omega_I$ makes the system nontrivial even in the thermodynamic limit.
-Indeed, the pressure of the imaginary rotating system~\eq{eq_E_large_ring_Omega_I} has the same expression as the pressure of the non-rotating one~\eq{eq_E_large_ring_0} with only one important difference that temperature of the former~\eq{eq_T_rational_bosons} becomes a fractal function~\eq{eq_Thomae} of the imaginary angular frequency~$\Omega_I$.
+Indeed, the pressure of the imaginary rotating system~\eq{eq_E_large_ring_Omega_I} has the same expression as the pressure of the non-rotating one~\eq{eq_E_large_ring_0} with only one important difference that the temperature of the former~\eq{eq_T_rational_bosons} becomes a fractal function~\eq{eq_Thomae} of the imaginary angular frequency~$\Omega_I$.
 In the next section, we discuss the particularities of fractalization of thermodynamics by imaginary rotation working with an analytically-solvable example of a free massless particle confined to a one-dimensional ring.

-\section{Real and imaginary rotations on the ring}
+\section{Real and imaginary rotations \\ on the ring}